wyattwilson18/wyattwilson18/README.md

 - 👋 Hi, I’m @wyattwilson18
-- 👀 I’m interested in ...
+- 👀 I’m interested in becoming a moderator in aVirtual Reality setting
-- 🌱 I’m currently learning ... cs50
+- 🌱 I’m currently learning cs50, unity 3d, C, Python, CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that will help me devolp the skills needed to be competive in the market.
-- 📫 How to reach me ...
+- 📫 Reach me at Wyattwilson18@gmail.com

 <!---
 wyattwilson18/wyattwilson18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.